fabrix-app/docs/en/guides/framework/getting-started.md

 /**
  * @module DefaultService
  *
- * @description Default Service included with a new fabrix app
+ * @description Default Service included with a new Fabrix app
  * @see {@link http://fabrix.app/doc/api/services}
  * @this fabrixApp
  */